AlexanderSenf/pipelines_intro/README.md

 cd arvados-k8s/charts/arvados
 ```
 The Arvados server will be available at the IP address of minikube.
 It also needs
 a SSL certificate to run services.
-With ARvados running, return to the cwl
+With Arvados running, return to the cwl
 directory, and get the CWL runner for Arvados:
 ```
 minikube start